viktorsvahn/asemd/README.md

 ## Input file
 THe input file is written in the YAML format which is human readable and intuitive.
 Each input file consist of at least two sections---Global and EMIN/SP/NVE/NVT/NPT.
 The global section contains global variables such as an input structure, geometry of the simulation enviroment and whether or not periodic boundary conditions are to be used (bool).
 The next section has information regarding the simulation mode (EMIN or ensemble), written in capital letters.
 This section includes temperature, time steps, what calculator is going to be used etc. Each section ends with a ':' and all variables underneath it must be indented by 2 or 4 spaces.
 Variables and values should also be separated by a ':'.

-An example of a basic input is:
+An example of a basic config is:
 ```
 Global:
   input structure: input.pdb
   box size: 10 10 10
+  periodic: True

 EMIN:
   optimiser: MDMin